 Located in Fulton, Kentucky, USA, and operating on approximately 80 acres of land, the plant specializes in the treating of railway ties.
-The facility includes two pressure treating cylinders for oilborne preservatives and one pressure treating cylinder for water borne borate, giving a combined annual treating capacity of approximately 130,000 cubic meters.
+The facility includes two pressure treating cylinders for oilborne preservatives, providing an annual treating capacity of approximately 130,000 cubic meters.
 The plant also includes a crosstie and switch tie mill capable of processing 1 million ties annually, a maintenance facility and offices for production and wood procurement personnel.

-For the nine-month period ended December 31, 2008, capital expenditures at the Fulton plant approximated US\$1.3 million, which covered the expansion of the plant through the addition of an approximately 5 acre stabilized yard and a wood fired boiler.
+For the year ended December 31, 2009, capital expenditures at the Fulton plant approximated US\$735,000, which covered the purchase of a new boiler, an additional treated tie storage yard, a treated storage liner, additional rail siding and a SAP water system.